Chengchen Zhang Lab@Soton

 MISSION

-Bacterial infections remain a major global health threat, and the rapid rise of antimicrobial resistance (AMR) is reducing the effectiveness of many current treatments.
+Infectious Diseases remain a major global health threat, and the rapid rise of antimicrobial resistance (AMR) is reducing the effectiveness of many current treatments.
 This challenge not only makes infections harder to manage but also places significant strain on healthcare systems, particularly in resource-limited settings.
+We approach this challenge through multidisciplinary research that combines pharmaceutical science, materials engineering, and computational methods.

 Our ultimate goal is to deliver next-generation solutions that address AMR and support decentralised healthcare worldwide.
 The details of our current focus areas are outlined below: